 What I have loved, is watching C. blossom and accept and work with his condition, despite the challenges and his detractors.

-When he was choosing school stuff this year, and opted for a hot pink and purple school bag, and matching lunch boxes and bottles, I gently suggested C, might get bullied for his choices.
+When he was choosing school stuff this year, and opted for a hot pink and purple school bag, and matching lunch boxes and bottles, I gently suggested C, might get picked on for his choices.

 "That's okay Mum," he said, piling the trolley high with his purchases.
 "If anyone doesn't like it, I'll just say they're my favourite colours, and if they don't like them, I don't care, because I do!
 That's their problem, not mine."